jackdahms/gags/README.md

 - advanced options dropdown
 - song title generation
 - put os.path.joins everywhere
-- figure out better design for load_songs
-    - build_index() returns songs?
-    - load_songs() yeilds progress?
-- if artist has any songs, we don't look for more songs.
-    - what if more were added?
-    - what if we were interrupted when adding songs last time?
-    - search for songs by default, add advanced option to disable search
-- what happens when using an end of song character instead of sampled line lengths?
-    - probably really long songs...
-- handle outliers in song lengths?
-    - center on median instead?
-    - randomly sample song lengths?
 - web interface
     - filter songs/albums used to generate
     - view table of artists with statistics